substrait-io/substrait/site/docs/expressions/window_functions.md

 # Window Functions

-Window functions are functions that define an operation which consumes values from multiple records to a produce a single output.
+Window functions are functions which consume values from multiple records to produce a single output.
 They are similar to aggregate functions but also have a focused window of analysis to compare to their partition window.
-The function similar to scalar values to an end user, producing a single value for each input record.
-However, their consumption visibility for each record production can be many records.
+Window functions are similar to scalar values to an end user, producing a single value for each input record.
+However, the consumption visibility for the production of each single record can be many records.